kkhalichi/aqm/README.md

 ### Notes
 * System must be booted (/aqm/boot operation) before allowing other API operations.
 * The 'bulk' POST operation accepts JSON that is in the format of the sample 'data.json' file.
+Also, when using Swagger UI to interact with this operation, only populate the 'aircraftList' text field.
 * Swagger UI's interface for enumerations has a bug, wherein it requires values from enumeration drop lists to be changed at least once before allowing execution of the associated REST call.
 This is only required once per SPA (re)load.